 Rhode Island-Based Jobs Rose by 2,300 from October; November Unemployment Rate Decreases to 5.1 Percent

-CRANSTON, R.I. - The state's seasonally adjusted unemployment rate was 5.1 percent in November, the Department of Labor and Training announced Thursday.
+CRANSTON, R.I., RHODE ISLAND, December 16 - The state's seasonally adjusted unemployment rate was 5.1 percent in November, the Department of Labor and Training announced Thursday.
 The November rate was down two-tenths of a percentage point from the revised October rate of 5.3 percent.
 Last year the rate was 7.9 percent in November.

 The U.S. unemployment rate was 4.2 percent in November, down four-tenths of a percentage point from October.
 The U.S. rate was 6.7 percent in November 2020.